 If you develop food poisoning:

-- Generally, anti-diarrheal medications should be avoided because they may slow elimination of organisms or toxins from your system.
+- Avoid anti-diarrheal medications.
+They may slow elimination of organisms or toxins from your system.
 If in doubt, check with your doctor about your particular situation.

 Seek emergency medical assistance if:

 Feb.
 15, 2018

 - You have severe symptoms, such as severe abdominal pain or watery diarrhea that turns very bloody within 24 hours.

 - You suspect botulism poisoning.
 Botulism is a potentially fatal food poisoning that results from the ingestion of a toxin formed by certain spores in food.
 Botulism toxin is most often found in home-canned foods, especially green beans or tomatoes.
 Signs and symptoms of botulism usually begin 12 to 36 hours after eating the contaminated food and may include a headache, blurred vision, muscle weakness and eventual paralysis.
 Some people also have nausea and vomiting, constipation, urinary retention, difficulty breathing, and a dry mouth.
 These signs and symptoms require immediate medical attention.

 - Foodborne illnesses.
 National Institute of Diabetes and Digestive and Kidney Diseases. http://www.niddk.nih.gov/health-information/health-topics/digestive-diseases/foodborne-illnesses/Pages/facts.aspx#4.
 Accessed Jan.
 17, 2018.

 - Foodborne illnesses and germs.
 Centers for Disease Control and Prevention. https://www.cdc.gov/foodsafety/foodborne-germs.html.
 Accessed Jan.
 17, 2018.